srinikethan28p/GoldmanSachs_ExcelforBusiness_Forage/README.md

 This program is Excel Skills for Business and it is a Virtual Experience Program by Goldman Sachs through Forage.

-I have completed five tasks in thiscovering the below skills and topics:
+I have completed five tasks in this covering the below skills and topics:
 Basic Excel Skills
 Forecasting Operating Assumptions
 Translating Assumptions to the P&L